Garuda1/unixlib/README.md

     $ make re

+To test if the lib works (also recompiles it):

+    $ make test

 The compiled lib will be accessible as `unixlib.a`.
 This can be changed in the Makefile.
 Its header, unixlib.h, is available in the root directory.
 Just link your object files to `unixlib.a` and include `unixlib.h` in your source files/headers.

 # Documentation